dedis/dela/docs/coverpage.md

 </p>

 - A set of modular abstractions to perform DL operations
-- Provides an implementation of a minimalistic DL
+- Provides an implementation of a minimalist DL
-- Demonstrates a full working DL implementation based on [Byzcoin](https://www.usenix.org/system/files/conference/usenixsecurity16/sec16_paper_kokoris-kogias.pdf)
+- Demonstrates a full working DL implementation based on [Collective Signing](https://www.usenix.org/system/files/conference/usenixsecurity16/sec16_paper_kokoris-kogias.pdf)
 - Offers a platform that supports research in DLT